grafana/writers-toolkit/docs/sources/review/lint-prose/rules.md

 Use _`<REPLACEMENT TEXT>`_ instead of _`<CURRENT TEXT>`_.

-The HTTP scheme is insecure and all grafana.com links must use HTTPS.
+The HTTP scheme is insecure and all website links must use HTTPS.

 | Current text         | Replacement text      |
 | -------------------- | --------------------- |